Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: The moduli space as a Hausdorff sheaf

 \begin{proof} As $\cT_U$ is $\Gamma$-equivariant and $\gamma(C)=C$, the fiber $\cT_{[C]}$ is a $\gamma$-equivariant marked family of K3 surfaces.
 Via \Cref{equivariant}, we lift $\gamma$ to a marked automorphism $(\tilde{\gamma},\gamma)$ of $\cT_{[C]}$.
 The period map of $\cT_{[C]}$ is the $\gamma$-equivariant embedding $\per\from \{[C]\}\x C\stackrel{\pr2}{\inj}C\subset\Omega$.
 By functoriality of the period map we must have $\per=\per\circ\gamma$ and thus $\gamma$ must act trivially on $C$.
 Thus, as every $p \in C$ is fixed by $\gamma$, the automorphism $\tilde{\gamma}$ must in fact induce an automorphism on each fiber of $\cT_{[C]}$. \end{proof}

-\begin{rema} \Cref{prop:FixedCyclesFixedPoints} can be interpreted as saying that every element of $\Gamma_{[C]}$ is geometrically induced; this should be compared with the situation regarding stabilizers $\Gamma_p$ of points $p \in \Omega$ described in Section~\ref{weyl group}.
-We expect that in fact $\gamma$ is induced by a single diffeomorphism of the real-analytic four-manifold $M$ underlying the K3 surface in any fiber of $\cT_{[C]}$, cf.~\Cref{FixedHKTwistorLines}. \end{rema}
+\begin{rema}[Stabilizers of cycles and diffeomorphisms] \Cref{prop:FixedCyclesFixedPoints} can be interpreted as saying that every element of $\Gamma_{[C]}$ is geometrically induced; this should be compared with the situation regarding stabilizers $\Gamma_p$ of points $p \in \Omega$ described in Section~\ref{weyl group}.
+We expect that in fact $\gamma$ is induced by a single diffeomorphism of the real-analytic four-manifold $M$ underlying the K3 surface in any fiber of $\cT_{[C]}$.
+This expectation is based on the observation made in \Cref{FixedHKTwistorLines} below.
+Before stating the result, we recall (for example from~\cite{BanerjeeMoore}) that a \emph{hyperk\"ahler isometry} of a hyperk\"ahler manifold $(M, g)$ with compatible complex structures $I, J, K \in \End(TM)$ is an isometry $\psi$ of the Riemannian manifold $(M, g)$ that satisfies $\psi^*(L) = L$ (i.e., that is holomorphic) with respect to all complex structures $L$ in the $2$-sphere of complex structures on $M$ generated by $I,J, K$.